ned14/outcome/doc/md/01-installation.md

 A nightly cronjob figures out for which latest commit all tests passed on all those platforms and merges that commit to master branch.
 From that master branch, a source tarball is generated.

-Under a default configuration, when you `#include "boost.outcome/include/boost/outcome.hpp"` you will include a preprocessed single file edition for maximum build performance in downstream projects.
+Under a default configuration, when you <tt>\#include "boost.outcome/include/boost/outcome.hpp"</tt>
+you will include a preprocessed single file edition for maximum build performance in downstream projects.
 This can interfere with accurate bug reporting in Outcome, so if you are diagnosing a problem in Outcome itself, predefine